EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-28-introduction-to-SMD-soldering.md

 This process requires a lot of precision, a good lamp and maybe loop will help you in this job.

-To control you components use the tweezers, this will help them stay in place
+To control you components use the tweezers, this will help you with stabilizing the components

 Always check with the multimetter if your soldering is successfull